 Recognizing the Symptoms of Golfer’s Elbow

 Understanding the onset of golfer’s elbow starts with recognizing key symptoms.
-Initially, you may experience tenderness or sharp pain on the inside of the blow where the tendons of the forearm muscles attach to the bony bump (known as the CFT).
+Initially, you may experience tenderness or sharp pain on the inside of the elbow where the tendons of the forearm muscles attach to the bony bump (known as the CFT).
 This discomfort can extend into the anterior forearm.
 You’ll likely notice it intensifies with anything involving making a fist, such as turning a doorknob or lifting objects.

 Stiffness in the elbow and weakness of the hand and wrist can occur.
 Numbness or tingling sensations into the hand or fingers, most notably the ring finger and pinky, may accompany the other symptoms.
 This can happen if the irritation and stiffness of the muscles entrap one of the nerves running through the forearm.